 After all you’re reading this article either on your smart phone, tablet, laptop or desktop computer.
 Maybe halfway across the world.

 So I see technology as being useful and necessary in our lives, unlike how it’s sometimes portrayed in media.
-Yes, it can be addicting, but there are ways to limit it’s use so it doesn’t become a problem.
+Yes, it can be addicting, but there are ways to limit its use so it doesn’t become a problem.

 In homesteading and gardening, there are many ways to use technology.
-Whether it’s to get information or automate work, the correct applications can make things easier and we can have better success in growing food for our families.
+Whether it’s to get information or automate work, the correct applications and services can make things easier and we can have better success in growing food for our families.

 In years past we had to go to a library or nursery to get info on gardening.
 Without the internet, we couldn’t just Google how to grow broccoli or when we can transplant peppers as an example.